 The Counseling Office provides students with an opportunity to explore their concerns and problems with a clinical therapist in a confidential setting.
 The counselors are available to all students during the academic calendar year.
 The college years are times of accelerated growth, significant challenges, and considerable stress.
 Students come to counseling with problems including interpersonal conflicts, anxiety, homesickness, family problems and the following:

 - Domestic Violence Resources

-Cottey College does provide alcohol and drug assessment and counseling for those individuals who are in need of assistance.
-If you are a student, please call Shaun West at ext.
+Cottey College has a Drug and Alcohol Abuse Prevention Program for those individuals who are in need of assistance.
+If you are a student, please call Robin Conner at ext.
 2157 to make a confidential appointment with a member of the Cottey counseling staff.
 Following assessment, further treatment recommendations will be made if indicated.
 The information is kept confidential, and students may seek assistance without any repercussions.
 Faculty, administration, and staff may call Betsy McReynolds at ext.
 2103 for further information.
 Student and staff involvement has continued to be an important key in reaching our goal of early identification and intervention to assist students and employees experiencing alcohol and drug problems.
-Hard copy of the policy is available by contacting Shaun West at ext.
+Hard copy of the policy is available by contacting Robin Conner at ext.
 2157.

 Links to Other Resources

 The following links provide information and resources including signs, symptoms, and treatment options for depression and suicide.

 Suicide Awareness Voices of Education